A Guide to Flywheels

 Focus Your Product Strategy

-You need a product strategy to connect your team’s day-to-day work to the business’s long-term vision.
+You need a to connect your team’s day-to-day work to the business’s long-term vision.
 An effective product strategy should provide team alignment around the product North Star and motivate individual contributors.
 One of our survey respondents noted that a clear product strategy affects work, allowing the team member to feel "more empowered to make decisions since I felt like I knew clearly how my work and contributions align with the strategy."

 Your product strategy and product flywheel are intertwined.
 Your strategy should contribute to the motions of your flywheel, touching on each phase of the customer journey with the goal of helping the flywheel gain momentum.